 France Summer Service Program

-Learn French while living with local families on this high school travel program!
+Learn French while exploring and engaging in cultural activities and summer community service on this high school travel program!

 Please note that this itinerary is subject to change.

 Community Service Projects